prithvi6244/prithvi6244/README.md

 - 👋 Hi, I’m @prithvi6244
 - 👀 I’m interested in coding and designs
-- 🌱 I’m currently learning python, HTML and designing
+- 🌱 I’m currently learning still and improving (Brofist)👊
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me (prithvichakma61@gmail.com)